GVSU-CIS371/sample-code/README.md

 ### Installation

-To get started, clone this repository to your local machine and install the required dependencies using:
+Clone this repository to your local machine and navigate to each example project folder.
+Install the required dependencies with the following command:

 ```bash
 npm install